KazamaMana/boto-pulumi-eb/README.md

 5.- Upload your files through the EBCLI, to do so you need run `git init` on your wordpress root folder and from there run `eb init`, select zone and the option `[Create a new repository]`

- 6.- `eb deploy` and select the newly created application.
+ 6.- `eb deploy wp-eb-env` and select the newly created application.

 ## Troubleshooting/Destroying resources

-1.-
+(wip)